Kansa Wand Hoax or Healing? The Truth About This Ayurvedic Beauty Tool

 What causes the gray tint?

-There's no research proving the Kansa wand itself reduces wrinkles or improves skin, but copper, one of its main materials, does have some known skin benefits.
+There’s no research proving the Kansa wand itself reduces wrinkles or improves skin.
+However, facial massage does have some known benefits, regardless of the tool used.

 Some claims sound great, but is there real science behind them?
 Here’s what we know: